Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 hard-coding such commands within user scripts isn't portable.
 Furthermore, many systems like Argonne's :doc:`Theta<../platforms/theta>` do not allow libEnsemble to submit additional tasks from the compute nodes.
-On these systems a proxy launch mechanism (such as Balsam) is required. libEnsemble's various Executors were developed to directly address such issues.
+On these systems, a proxy launch mechanism (such as Balsam) is required. libEnsemble's Executors were developed to directly address such issues.

 In particular, we'll be experimenting with libEnsemble's :doc:`MPI Executor<../executor/mpi_executor>`, since it can automatically